emilschmitz/cesare/README.md

 I don't know who to ask.
 ```

-Then, ACTOR issues an order:
+Then, AGENT issues an order:

 ```
 order: